uafgeotools/vmod/README.md

 ## Add new datatype:

-To include a new datatype you should create a new file and add it to the data folder.
-This file should contain a new class that inherit from the 'Data' class and that has the functions to initialize the attributes, adding the components belonging to the datatype and a function to derive the components from 3d displacements.
+**Users wishing to include a new datatype should clone the source repository and create a new file in the data folder.** This file should contain a new class that inherit from the 'Data' class and that has the functions to initialize the attributes, adding the components belonging to the datatype and a function to derive the components from 3d displacements.
 For example, in the Insar class we defined the following functions:

 ```python
 class Insar(Data):